 It is divided into four core parts:

-The theory behind each problem is explained and each model is solved using excel.
-Each model is also available online and can be used as a prototype for analysis and specific needs.
+The theory behind each problem is explained and each model is solved using Excel.

 Microeconomics using Excel will be of great interest to students studying economics as well as to professionals in economic and policy analysis.